agilestacks/devops-platform-eks-template/README.md

 # Agile Stacks DevOps platform on EKS

-`Agile Stacks DevOps platform on EKS` is a Stack Template that deploys to existing EKS cluster essential pre-configured tools for ingress, DNS, TLS management and monitoring.
+`Agile Stacks DevOps platform on EKS` is a Stack Template that deploys to existing EKS cluster essential pre-configured tools for ingress, DNS, TLS management, and monitoring.

 The template deploys and configures: